oglimmer/fulgens/README.md

 AfterBuild | array of string | Bash code to execute after the component is started

-#### DockerImage
+#### DockerImage & DockerMemory

 Each software component type (plugin) has a docker image associated.
-This can be changed via this attribute.
+This can be changed via this attribute, also it is possible to set the max memory parameter for the docker container.

 Config param            | Type | Description
 ----------------------- | ---- | -----------
-DockerImage | string | docker image name without version
+DockerImage | string | docker image name without version DockerMemory | strig | max memory parameter "-m" for docker

 #### EnvVars